bocajnotnef/Recipys/doc/Seafood/FishermanStew.rst

 -----
 * Whole small fish of any type can be used.
 (Cod, Haddock, Tilapia)
 * Have heard Catfish works excellently.
 Have not tried yet.
+* Original Recipe calls for 1/2 cup white wine, 1/2 cup parsley.
+* Original Recipe recommends salting the fish for a few hours.

 Additional Links
 ----------------